iTCf/anonymi/README.md

 # Anony-MI

-NOTE: The software is currently not working on Slicer versions >= 5.
-We are working on an update.
-Please check your MRIs carefully.

 Anony-Mi is a tool for anonymizing MRIs which preserves the subject's anatomical geometry.
 It works as a 3D Slicer Extension and can also be used as a standalone command line script.